matrix-org/matrix-spec-proposals/proposals/1719-olm_unwedging.md

 message." (the last paragraph of the [`m.olm.v1.curve25519-aes-sha2` section](https://matrix.org/docs/spec/client_server/r0.4.0.html#m-olm-v1-curve25519-aes-sha2)).
-When comparing the time of the last received message for each session, the client should consider only consider messages that were successfully decrypted, and for sessions that have never received a message, it should use the creation time of the session.
+When comparing the time of the last received message for each session, the client should only consider messages that were successfully decrypted, and for sessions that have never received a message, it should use the creation time of the session.
 The spec will be changed to read: